zenkkor/EthereumToDo/README.md

 Run `truffle test` to run mocha tests.
 Run `testrpc` to run the test network.

-If this was a serious project, many more libraries/frameworks/... would be used like:
+For any viewers, let me state that if this was a serious project, many more libraries/frameworks/... would be used like:
 - ui-router for angular routing
 - SASS for styles
 - ...

+The whole frontend is poorly developed.
+The goal was to test out Solidity and learn.

+## Deployment

 Run:
 1. `testrpc` to start test network